melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Unresolved Problems and Major Uncertainties{-}
 The stratification of assessment areas was based on consideration of population structure identified in genetic analyses, differences in historical exploitation, differences in length composition within fleets, and availability of data sources.
 The STAR Panel discussed the potential for alternative stratifications such as north and south of Cape Mendocino depending on the results of future analyses of population structure.

 Natural mortality remains the primary axis of uncertainty across assessment areas.
 Additional collection of otoliths from across the range of the stock and continued ageing of available otoliths may help reduce uncertainty in the future.
-In the relatively data-rich southern model, steepness was estimated and uncertainties in both natural mortality and steepness were considered when determining alternative states of nature.
+In the relatively data-rich southern California model, steepness was estimated and uncertainties in both natural mortality and steepness were considered when determining alternative states of nature.

 \FloatBarrier